deeno-fvx/deeno-fvx/README.md

 🎧 Music & Coding
 I’m always listening to music while coding 🎶 — it's my relaxation!

-🌟 That's Me in a Nutshell!
-This version uses headings and emojis to create a friendly, engaging layout for your GitHub bio.
-It adds a little fun while still keeping things professional!

 🚀 Let’s Connect!
 Feel free to reach out, let's chat about code, tech, or anything else that sparks our creativity! ✨